PapersOfMathieuNls/phd-thesis/02_background.md

 Finally, the report is `CLOSED` after it is resolved.
 A report can be reopened (sent to the `REOPENED` state) and then assigned again if the initial fix was not adequate (the fix did not resolve the problem).
-The elapsed time between the report marked as the new one and the resolved status is known as the _fixing time_, usually in days.
+The elapsed time between the report marked as new and the resolved status is known as the _fixing time_, usually in days.
 In case of task branching, the branch associated with the report is marked as ready to be merged.
 Then, the person in charge (quality assurance team, manager, ect...) will be able to merge the branch with the mainline.
 If the report is reopened: the days between the time the report is reopened and the time it is marked again as `RESOLVED/FIXED` are cumulated.